sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ## Task 5: Processes 101

 Processes are the programs that are running on a machine.
 They are managed by the kernel, where each process will have an ID associated with it, also known as its PID.
 PIDs are assigned by the order in which a process starts.
+Processes with a PID of 0 are started when the system boots.

 `ps` can be used to view processes running as our user session. `ps aux` includes processes run by other users and system processes.

 `ps` gives a one-time view of processes.
 In contrast, `top` can be used to see real-time statistics about the processes running on a system.

 We can send signals to processes in order to terminate them.
 Consider these three signals:
-*
-*
-*

-TODO
+* SIGTERM allows a process to do some cleanup tasks and then kills the process.
+* SIGKILL kills the process without any cleanup afterwards.
+* SIGSTOP stops or suspends a process.

+A computer's operating system uses namespaces to split up the computer's resources, such as CPU and RAM.
+Namespaces help isolate processes from one another.

+One of the first processes that starts when a computer botts is `systemd`. `systemctl <option> <service>` allows to interact with the `systemd` process.
+The four options we can use with this command are start, stop, enable, and disable.

+Processes can either run in the foreground or in the background.
+Processes that run in the background allow us to continue running further commands while waiting for that process to complete.
+A process can be backgrounded by adding the `&` operator to the command.
+A backgrounded process can be brought back to the foreground using `fg`.

 <details>